Skip to main content

 3. An intelligent design environment for thunks.

-5. A scalable service that hosts and runs many thunks.
+5. A scalable enterprise-ready service that hosts and runs many thunks.

 1. User model